-DF value chain is a complex interplay of horizontal and vertical linkages that includes multiple actors such as fishermen, fish processors, workers, owners of fish landing centres, financiers, intermediaries, leaders of local government councils, state government officials etc. The DF sector is not barely a community-based organization fuelled by manual labours, but laterally one of the fundamental pillars of the state and national economy, evolving with long-term legal systems.
-The fact that this entire constitution is shaped by the ever-dynamic social-ecological interfaces, complicates the notion of “value” in the DF value chain wherein conflicts are common and exposure to risk is inevitable.
-Understanding DF value chain from the parlance of “social economy” (SE) structure will be inadequate unless a theoretical cross-fertilization informs about the fundamental principles of social economy and how social, political and ecological factors shape economic relations.
+DF value chain as a series of activities within the social economy organization, involves complex interplay of horizontal and vertical linkages that includes multiple actors such as fishermen, fish processors, workers, owners of fish landing centres, financiers, intermediaries, leaders of local government councils, state government officials etc. The fact that this entire constitution is shaped by the ever-dynamic socio-ecological interface, complicates the notion of “value” in the DF value chain wherein conflicts are common and exposure to risk is inevitable.
+Understanding DF value chain from the parlance of “social economy” (SE) structure will be inadequate unless a conceptual cross-fertilization informs about the fundamental tenets of social economy and the manner how social, political and ecological factors shape economic relations.
+In this report, we are interested to explore the DF value chain in West Bengal based on literature review and data triangulation method.
+By embracing the rationale of “stacked value chain approach (SVCA)” and expanding on the idea of social economy in context of India, we capture diverse shades and challenges of the fish drying sector in the Indian Sundarbans as well as East Medinipur and thereby, flesh out on scoping trajectories of the DF research in Bengal.

-In this report, we intend to explore the DF social economy from theoretical and empirical entanglements and thereby, spell out our insights on scoping prospects within the Sundarbans (South 24 Parganas district) and East Medinipur district of West Bengal.
 The next section (section 2) weaves the stories on fish and DF from the bygone years and section 3 introduces the landscape, focusing on the two study sites.
-Section 4 describes the data sources and methodology accessed and applied; section 5 focuses on the dried fish production units, fish landing centres and the entire process centring on fish production; section 6 sketches the social contours of communities involved in DF production.
-While section 7 reflects on the value chain characteristics of the DF Social Economy within our empirical context of application, section 8 (theoretically) touches upon the need to reaffirm “value” from multi-dimensional perspectives along with tracing non-linearities in the complex network that ascertains commodity value and beyond.
-Section 9 highlights DF consumption pattern and nutritional attributes; section 10 unpacks the narratives of conflicts, risks and vulnerabilities; section 11 brings to the fore the architecture of governance and governmentality.
-Section 12 provides a brief summary of the scoping exercise.
+Section 4 describes the data sources and methodology accessed and applied; section 5 elaborates on the dried fish production units, fish landing centres and the entire process centring on fish production; section 6 sketches the social contours of communities involved in DF production.
+While section 7 reflects on the value chain characteristics of the DF Social Economy within our empirical context of application.
+Section 8 highlights DF consumption pattern and nutritional attributes; section 9 unpacks the narratives of conflicts, risks and vulnerabilities; section 10 brings to the fore the architecture of governance and governmentality.
+Section 11 provides a brief summary of the scoping exercise.

-2. Historical Overview
+2. Historical Overview: fish in Bengal